 Executive Summary

-- The overall rate of uninsured individuals has continued to steadily decline in St. Louis City and County over the past four years, with more people being covered through both commercial and public insurance.
+- The overall rate of uninsured individuals has continued to steadily decline in both St. Louis City and County over the past four years.
+In Missouri, the number of uninsured individuals decreased by 6% over the past year, while remaining relatively stable since 2017.

 - There continues to be a shift in the payor mix of St. Louis safety net organizations.